jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 1. The process is tedious.
 You have to sign a series of transactions.
 Services like Li.fi are designed to help with this.
 You can pre-sign the transactions and they'll babysit the process for you for a small fee.
 2. The process is slow.
 The funds must flow through a series of sequential transactions across multiple chains.
 3. Costs are high due to the number of blockchain transactions (especially if the transaction needs to flow through Ethereum).
 4. You must correctly predict gas costs and swap rates as you're planning the flow.
-In the best case, you have some left over funds on the destination chain.
-In the worst case, you under-estimate costs and your plan stalls mid-way through the flow, which leaves you with an asset you don't want on a chain you don't want.
+In the best case, you have some leftover funds on the destination chain.
+In the worst case, you underestimate costs and your plan stalls mid-way through the flow, which leaves you with an asset you don't want on a chain you don't want.

 **The Centralized Path**: Send the USDC to a centralized "processor" who promises to fulfill the intent.
 Here is a snippet from [Rhino.fi bridge docs](https://tech.rhino.fi/rhino.fi/the-details/bridges):